 Medication-assisted treatment (or MAT) came to be due to the nature of substance use disorder being a chronic relapsing condition.
-MAT is a complex approach that incorporates the mixture of medications designed to help with substance dependence and cravings, counseling and support.
+MAT is a complex approach that incorporates a mixture of medications designed to help with substance dependence and cravings, counseling, and support.
 It should be considered only after consultation with a physician versed in these treatments for substance abuse disorders.

 According to the federal government’s Substance Abuse and Mental Health Services Administration (SAMHSA), the approach of medication-assisted treatment has been shown to: improve patient survival, increase retention rate in treatment, decrease substance use, increase the patients’ ability to gain and maintain employment, and improve birth outcomes for women who have substance use disorders and are pregnant.
 It has also been shown that MAT therapy can contribute to lowering an addicted person’s risk of contracting HIV and Hepatitis C by reducing the potential for relapse.

 All these options require consultation with a physician and a full treatment plan.
 They are not as effective on their own.
 Many drug-rehabilitation programs and substance abuse treatment centers offer options for medication-assisted treatment.
-Clients in these programs can receive the benefit of MAT along with a supportive environment, which will only improve their chances in maintaining long-term sobriety.
+Clients in these programs can receive the benefit of MAT along with a supportive environment, which will only improve their chances of maintaining long-term sobriety.

 The end goal of medication-assisted treatment should be a full recovery.
 Since each person who receives MAT has a plan that is individualized to their needs they will be monitored and re-evaluated throughout treatment periodically.
 As it is a case-by-case basis, some patients will only need to receive treatment for a period while others may continue indefinitely.
 MAT is not for everyone.
 Some people will respond better to counseling and abstinence alone.